Anurima Banerji

 About

-Banerji was also part of a group of artists and scholars who contributed to the exhibition A Slightly Curving Place, curated by Nida Ghouse and presented by Haus der Kulturen der Welt (HKW) in Berlin, Germany and the Alserkal Arts Foundation in Dubai, UAE.
-Her work is documented in the accompanying books, Coming to Know, vols.
-I and II.
+Banerji was part of a group of artists and scholars who contributed to the exhibition A Slightly Curving Place, curated by Nida Ghouse and presented by Haus der Kulturen der Welt (HKW) in Berlin, Germany and the Alserkal Arts Foundation in Dubai, United Arab Emirates.
+Her associated work is documented in the accompanying books, Coming to Know, volumes I and II.

-Banerji is affiliated with the UCLA Center for India and South Asia, Center for Performance Studies, the Center for the Study of Women, and the LGBTQ Studies Program.
-She participated as guest faculty at the 2019 DSA/Mellon Seminar for Emerging Scholars and has served as guest lecturer at Jawaharlal Nehru University’s School of Art and Aesthetics in New Delhi, India and the Center for Contemporary Dance at the University of Music and Dance in Cologne, Germany.
+Banerji is affiliated with UCLA's Center for India and South Asia, the Center for Performance Studies, the Center for the Study of Women, and the LGBTQ Studies Program.
+She has served as guest faculty at the DSA/Mellon Seminar for Emerging Scholars and as guest lecturer at Jawaharlal Nehru University’s School of Art and Aesthetics in New Delhi, India and at the Center for Contemporary Dance at the University of Music and Dance in Cologne, Germany.